melissarogalski/Art-of-Gandhara/pages/conclusion.md

 Himanshu Prabha Ray (Editor): Buddhism and Gandara.
 An Archaeology of Museum Collections, 2019 (Archaeology and Religion in South Asia, Band 3).

+Jens-Uwe Hartmann: Buddha's Forgotten Country.
+The history of Buddhism in Afghanistan. in: Fikrun wa Fann.
+Art & Thought 78, München 2004, p.
+34-37.

 Jessie Pons.
 Gandharan art(s): methodologies and preliminary results of a stylistic analysis. in: The Geography of Gandharan Art.
 Oxford 2019.

 Karl Balthasar: Franziskanerkloster und Missionsmuseum zu Dorsten i.
 W., Druckerei des Provinzialates Düsseldorf, Düsseldorf 1921.